Two modern beige chairs in an empty, minimalistic room, reflecting relationship dynamics and emotional distance.

 When relationships do not follow the same logic

-I work with high-performing professionals navigating attachment patterns, relationship dynamics, and the tension between independence and closeness.
+I work with high-performing professionals navigating attachment patterns, relationship difficulties, and the tension between independence and intimacy.

 “You understand the pattern, but still find yourself inside it.”